 In the absence of the above criteria for surgical intervention, Physical Medicine strategies when provided appropriately can reduce pain and promote functional healing.
-Dr. Davies has had excellent success diagnosing and treating lower back and neck disc hernitations.
-If physical medicine is not appropriate for your condition and surgical intervention is warranted Dr. Davies will promptly refer you to a spinal surgeon.
+Dr. McClintock has had excellent success diagnosing and treating lower back and neck disc hernitations.
+If physical medicine is not appropriate for your condition and surgical intervention is warranted Dr. McClintock will promptly refer you to a spinal surgeon.

 Q. What is Chiropractic manipulation / adjustments?